GSA/code-gov-front-end/README.md

     c.
 Use the `npm run test-pa11y` command to run the accessibility tests.

 Pa11y-ci uses URLs in the sitemap file to run tests against.
 It currently excludes anything in /projects.
 Since this is over 6000 items, it would take a long time to finish and just report the same issues over and over.
-The `--sitemap-find` and `--sitemap-replace` commands allow us to scan the named pages in the sitemap, but test them locally against the server you are running on your machine.
 Additional accessibility testing configuration is located in the .pa11yci file.
 A select few projects are listed here as URL's to test.
-These are testing in addition to the sitemap.xml.
+These are tested in addition to the sitemap.xml.
+The `--sitemap-find` and `--sitemap-replace` commands allow us to scan the named pages in the sitemap, but test them locally against the server you are running on your machine.

 We follow the WCAG2AA standard.
 For more info on the rules being tested checkout the [pa11y wiki](https://github.com/pa11y/pa11y/wiki/HTML-CodeSniffer-Rules)

 ## Deployment